 Sometimes, there’ll be a low, lugubrious rumble or a thunder-clap-crack: an avalanche is coming.
 Safe on your vantage point, you’re free to observe the cascades of snow and calving ice on the mountainsides opposite.

-Already ridden the Trans-Siberian Railway?
+Already ridden the luxury trains of India?
 Why not take a great train journey in Canada?

-Alternatively, for a journey that focuses on landscape rather than cultural exploration, consider the Canadian.
+Alternatively, for a journey that focuses purely on epic landscapes, consider the Canadian.
 Stretching 4,466 km (2,775 miles) across Canada from east to west, it slices through a cross-section of the country’s most celebrated scenery: sweeping prairies, sky-punching mountains, pine forests lining boulder-strewn rivers, and turquoise freshwater lakes.

 Already been birdwatching in Costa Rica?
-Why not look for rare birdlife in Sri Lanka?
+Why not look for rare birdlife in India?

-Pick up a tome on ‘Birds of the World’, and you’ll find chunks devoted to Sri Lanka and Costa Rica.
+Pick up a tome on ‘Birds of the World’ and you’ll find chunks devoted to India and Costa Rica.
 Their varied topography entices a range of avifauna.

 Both countries also do a good line in wetland and riverine birds.
 Cruising the flooded waterways of Tortuguero National Park, you might see the boat-billed heron (when flustered, it splays its head feathers).
-Sri Lanka counters with Bundala National Park, a wetland sheltering more than 200 bird species, including painted storks, spoonbills and (sometimes) flamingoes, migrating in their hundreds.
+India counters with the Denwa Backwaters of Satpura National Park, where you can take a leisurely canoe safari to spot more than 250 species, including the Malabar whistling thrush, paradise fly-catcher, honey buzzard, or a Malabar pied hornbill, with its distinctive beak.

 Already explored the USA’s Sonoma Valley?
 Why not visit the boutique wineries in Australia’s Margaret River region?